-The Computer Outreach Program provides those who qualify a laptop or desktop computer, pre-loaded with adaptive software and configured to each user’s specific needs.
+The Computer Outreach Program provides those who qualify a laptop computer, pre-loaded with adaptive software and configured to each user’s specific needs.
 The computers, along with the speech recognition software included in Windows 7 and a webcam to use with Skype and other free software, will enable them to enjoy the quality of life everyone deserves.

 How you can help: